-Often, when he brought up food up, it would be encased in a thick wad of mucus.
+Often, when he brought food up, it would be encased in a thick wad of mucus.
 It was as though a large lump of mucus was sitting in the esophagus, not letting anything pass.
 Once the majority of that was cleared, he could get some food in.

 The lack of food and growing cancer caused him to have an awful taste in his mouth.
 It smelled foul and made anything he tried to eat taste bad.
-When it wasn't a thick phlegm, it was a nasty tasting froth and foam.
+When it wasn't a thick phlegm, it was nasty-tasting froth and foam.
 Wherever he sat, he needed a bucket to spit in.
 This, too, began to stink, so we found that filling it partly with water helped.
 I tried putting a little soap powder or bleach in it, but he found the smell made him nauseous.

 Diagnosis and Treatment Options

 Before he saw the surgeon, Ian had to have a CT scan, another endoscopy, and some blood tests.
-Based on the results form these tests, the consultant surgeon told Ian he had esophageal cancer and said that treatment would have to start very soon.
+Based on the results from these tests, the consultant surgeon told Ian he had esophageal cancer and said that treatment would have to start very soon.
 Although the doctor told him he was otherwise in good health for his age—he was 67 at the time—without the surgery, Ian would have about six months to live.

 Radiation Therapy, Chemotherapy, and Esophagectomy